AmramAnanyan/Gurus_Blog_APP/README.md

 ## Features

 - **CRUD operations** for blog posts with file upload support.
+- **Search functionality** to filter blog posts based on title and description.
 - **Express Validator** for validating request payloads.
 - **Prisma ORM** for interacting with a PostgreSQL database.
 - **File upload** functionality via Multer.